Author bundles in the workspace

 In order for the file to be part of the bundle deployment, after you add a file to your bundle folder you must add it to the databricks.yml bundle configuration, or create a job or pipeline definition file that includes it.
 See Add an existing resource to a bundle.

 Bundles contain definitions for resources such as jobs and pipelines to include in a deployment.
+When the bundle is deployed, resources defined in the bundle are created in the workspace (or updated if they have already been deployed).
 These definitions are specified in YAML or Python, and you can create and edit these configurations directly in the UI.

 To create a bundle configuration file that defines a job:

-6. Add YAML to the job definition file that was created.
-The folowing example YAML defines a job the runs a notebook:
+Add YAML to the job definition file that was created.
+The following example YAML defines a job that runs a notebook:

 jobs: